nizwant/cloud_computing_project/README.md

 This procedure can be created using the following steps:

-1. Get the audio file from YouTube (or any other source)
+1. Get the audio file from YouTube or user
+   - If it is from YouTube, we use youtube-dl to download the audio
+   - If it is from the user, we will either process it on the client side (if it possible) or just upload it to the server
-2. Convert it to a correct format (e.g., mp3, but I'm not sure what is correct for this task) using FFmpeg
+2. Convert it to a correct format using FFmpeg
-3. Create a spectrogram from the audio file - I would not do it manually, but use some library for that (it probably exists)
+3. Create a spectrogram from the audio file - using some library for that
-4. Create a fingerprint from the spectrogram - this is the most crucial part, and I have no idea how to do it yet, but from what I read:
+4. Create a fingerprint from the spectrogram - this is the most crucial part, some of the processes that we can do:
-    - you have to reduce the quality of the spectrogram - this will reduce the size and thus increase the speed of processing and comparisons but also decrease noise to signal ratio, so the algorithm should be more accurate
+    - reduce the quality of the spectrogram - this will reduce the size and thus increase the speed of processing and comparisons but also decrease noise to signal ratio, so the algorithm should be more accurate
     - reduce the frequency of the spectrogram to those that are used in songs - this will reduce the size of the fingerprint
     - process the spectrogram to create a scatter plot of the most important points
     - process somehow this scatter plot to create a fingerprint
 5. Store the fingerprint in the database with metadata (e.g., song name, artist, etc.)

-Truth be told, We're guessing there is a Python package that does all of this (maybe We're wrong), but We don't want to use it.
-On the other hand, We don't want to write it from scratch (because that is not the point), so there is a balance that we have to find.
+Truth be told, we're guessing there is a Python package that does all of this (maybe we're wrong), but we don't want to use it.
+On the other hand, we don't want to write it from scratch (because that is not the point), so there is a balance that we have to find.

 ### What happens when crawling (user wants to add a new song / new database of songs is added)